d-cryptic/paladinai/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under Apache 2.0 with Commons Clause License Condition v1.0 - see the [LICENSE](LICENSE) file for details.

 ## 🆘 Support